iuliaGrig/create-a-website/README.md

 # create-website

-Website serving as some sort of a portfolio, not sure yet.
+Website serving as a portfolio
+## Sections:
+- About me
+- Creations
+- Contact info